jy2xj/BusinessFinder/README.md

 Once you search, an alert should appear.
 Click ok and wait for the next alert.
 ![Alt text](/screenshots/alert1.png?raw=true "Alert 1")

 Once the second alert pops up, click ok and you should get the results!
+It should have at max three restaurants and a map with the restaurants' locations in the bottom center (image is to the left because I cropped the map part separately).
 ![Alt text](/screenshots/alert2.png?raw=true "Alert 2")

 ![Alt text](/screenshots/new_results1.png?raw=true "Result 1")